th3o6a1d/toxicology/README.md

 ![](http://i863.photobucket.com/albums/ab193/lead_poisoning/poison.png)

-1. The Goal
-2. Getting the Data from Amazon AWS
-3. Building the Database
-4. Fun with SQL
-5. Serving up JSON with Flask
-6. Creating an Emergency Text Message System with Twilio

 ## 1. The Goal:
 * To create a poison control database with information contained in freely available Material Safety Data Sheets.
 * To enable a user to receive first aid instructions and a list of ingredients in JSON-format via a Flask-powered API